DexterFstone/godot-signal-plus/README.md

 2. Create an `addons` folder in the root of your Godot project (if it doesn't exist).
 3. Copy the `signal_plus` folder into the `addons` folder.
 4. Enable the plugin in Project Settings -> Plugins.

+## Limitations

+* Might not work well with very complex or non-standard code for accessing objects and signals.
+* Relies on simple ways to identify the object emitting the signal (like `self` or basic node paths).
+* Needs Godot's internal information to know the arguments of a signal.
+* Generates basic names for connected methods.
+* Assumes consistent code indentation.

+## Potential New Features

+* [ ] **Suggestion of Existing Functions:** When connecting a signal, suggest existing functions in the script that have a compatible signature.
+* [ ] **User Settings for Method Prefix:** Allow users to customize the prefix used for generated connection method names (e.g., change `_on_`).
+* [ ] **Support Connecting to Internal Node Functions:** When connecting a signal from a node, suggest its built-in methods as connection targets (if the signature matches).
+* [ ] **Improved Object Type Detection:** Enhance the plugin's ability to identify the type of the signal-emitting object in more complex code scenarios.

 ## Contributing